 But what if I were to tell you that we absolutely DO NOT think this way?
 After all, we went to university for a minimum of 6 years to help you, and it is honestly an absolute privilege.
 We are not here to judge you, we are here to share your hardships and difficulties, and help you navigate your way through them.

 So, how does someone become a client of ours?
 Often it all starts by a) Googling us, or b) speaking to your GP.
-Clients with a referral from a GP often access Medicare rebates, which makes counselling very affordable (can be a little as $20 out of pocket).
-You can still come in without a referral from a GP, it’s just more expensive.
+Clients with a referral from a GP often access a Medicare rebate, which will subsidise counselling, but you can still come in without a referral.
 Bear in mind, you can always book in with us, then go to your GP and request a referral to us specifically.
 The order of events doesn’t really matter.

 When you call us, you can expect to speak with an Administration Assistant.
 They will speak with you about our team members and work with you to determine who may be the best Psychologist to support you as we all have different areas of interest and skills.
 Admin will ask for some details, such as your name, email (so we can email you our location map and information about the Psychologist you’ll be working with), and mobile number, so we can text (sms) you an appointment reminder or call if we need to.

-On the day of your initial appointment, please come in 10 minutes early as we do have some paperwork to complete.
-If you have a referral, Admin will also collect this so we can rebate any Medicare benefits immediately.
+On the day of your initial appointment, please come in 10 minutes to complete some paperwork if you haven’t already done this using our online forms.
+If you have a referral, Admin will also collect this so we can rebate any Medicare benefits immediately following your appointment.
 This saves you from having to go to Medicare.

-Whilst you’re filling out paperwork, we’ll get you a drink – we have tea (about 20 different kinds!), coffee, hot chocolate, and water.
 When it’s time to start, your Psychologist will come to reception, introduce themselves, and walk you to their consulting room.
 Our rooms have large armchairs and couches, and we encourage you to get comfortable.
 You can put your feet up, lie down, sit up, or snuggle up in a blanket.
 Whatever works for you.
+If your appointment is via Telehealth, your Psychologist will email you a link which you need to click at the start of your appointment – super easy!

-At the end of the session, your Psychologist will walk you back to reception where you can make another appointment if necessary.
 Most of the time, our clients finish their session feeling much better than they did the previous hour (it’s called “therapy” for a reason!), and feel right at home in our clinic.
-They also waltz into the clinic for subsequent sessions because those initial feelings of anxiety about seeing a Psychologist are no longer present.
+They tend to waltz into the clinic for subsequent sessions because those initial feelings of anxiety about seeing a Psychologist are no longer present, which we love to see!

 I hope this has been helpful, we really are here to support you and we want you to feel at home here.